RobyKalilla/reblast-fallout-docs/DOTO.md

 To add to the doc:
 Fallout Tactics uses .bik movie files, mp3 and wav files for music.
 .bos files are used for almost everything else.
-Also no ducumentation talks about .flt and m3d files thta are used in it, further research is required.
+Also no ducumentation talks about .flt, m3d and .asi files that are used in it, further research is required, they might contain importnat assets.